Skip to main content

 • Procedures for addressing conflict

 You can use program policies to create a program-wide foundation of understanding about what it means to provide relationship-based care.
 It is important to focus your energy on team building and attending to the tasks that teams must complete, as well as the process they use to accomplish those tasks.
+Watch and listen to learn more about how fostering relationships and wellness can benefit your program and community.

 Team Building